Carrying Out Environmentally Friendly Business Activities

 • Responses to transition risks by suppliers and logistics subcontractors could increase manufacturing and logistics costs.

-• Secure electric power generated from renewable energy sources
+• Systematically introduce electric power generated from renewable sources

 • Cooperate with suppliers, logistics subcontractors, and others to reduce logistics costs